scottcwilson/zencart_to_salesforce/README.md

 Prior to doing the import, you will need to create the custom fields shown in the table above.
 In Salesforce, use these steps:
 - Click Gear, then choose Setup
 - Object Manager-Contact-Fields and Relationships->New->
-the value is a Number whose name is Zen Cart Customer ID.
+the value is a Number whose name is Legacy ID.
 Check box that says it's an external ID.
 - Same thing for Company.
 Length is 64.
 - You may also optionally add Company to the Account object.